Myndex/apca-introduction/analysis.md

 in the article [Regarding APCA Exponents].
 The main argument seems to be that this more closely models real-world computer screens._

-The real difference is a shift in the linearization exponent from the "effective 2.2" of WCAG2 to 2.4, and the combining of the flare/black adjustment into the soft-clamp in a manner that is similar to DICOM.
+The real difference is a small shift in the linearization exponent from the "effective 2.2" of WCAG2 to 2.4, and the combining of the flare/black adjustment into the soft-clamp in a manner that is similar to DICOM.

 .